GAJimenezB/GAMES/README.md

 # GAMES
-## Here I uploaded some personal projects for my learning path, in the future I will add more advance content
+### I uploaded some personal projects from my learning path, in the future I will add more advance content